 Cardiac catheterization is a procedure used to diagnose and treat heart conditions.
 This nonsurgical method can be used to determine if you have heart disease, check your heart muscle function or expand narrowed arteries to improve blood flow to the heart.

 Cardiac catheterization in West Palm Beach, Florida

-This Cath Lab offers a range of diagnostic procedures and treatments, including angioplasty and stenting.
-We also have a dedicated Post-Interventional Unit with staff who are highly trained in preoperative and postoperative cardiac interventions.
+The HCA Florida JFK Hospital Heart and Vascular Institute offers a range of diagnostic procedures and treatments, including angioplasty and stenting.
+We also have a dedicated post-interventional unit with highly trained staff in preoperative and postoperative cardiac interventions.
 These services are designed to take care of you from your first symptoms or signs of heart disease all the way through your treatment and recovery.

 As an extension of our cardiology services, our Cath Lab offers a range of minimally invasive procedures, including:

 - Coronary angiogram, including left ventriculograms and other angiographies

 - Left atrial appendage closure (LAAC) for heart arrhythmias

 - Percutaneous coronary interventions (PCI), such as angioplasty, coronary stenting and atherectomies

 - Right and left heart catheterization

 An atherectomy uses a special catheter that has a small, rotating device at its tip that shaves and removes plaque from the artery.
 Once the plaque is removed, the artery is sufficiently opened to restore blood flow.